 OK, I have written two step-by-step installation guides.
 These are not just for newbies, since I have noted some of the pitfalls specific to installing the AS ABAP server (e.g. DHCP must be switched off.):

-- Installing SAP AS ABAP 752 SP01 on Linux – Virtual Box
+- Installing SAP AS ABAP 752 SP04 on Linux – Virtual Box

 For subsequent installations, the concise installation instructions are available here:

-I have also started compiling FAQ and Troubleshooting – so if you experience problems, please check there first.
+I have started compiling FAQ and Troubleshooting – so if you have any questions, please check there first.

 We now have 9 blogs referring to 3 different versions of the download developer edition: